 Art museums and the organisations that support them frequently use language which promotes their benevolence and their commitment to equity.
-I will discuss why I have recently begun to experiment with machine learning to better understand how organisational texts like annual reports and policies adopt these biased languages, and how this might inform long-standing and systemic concerns about bias and discrimination in baked into societal AI.
+I will discuss why I have recently begun to experiment with machine learning to better understand how organisational texts like annual reports and policies adopt these biased languages, and how this might inform long-standing and systemic concerns about bias and discrimination baked into societal AI.

 This article is based on a paper given at the Transforming Collections All Partners Workshop at Tate Modern on 15 November 2023.
 The Transforming Collections project forms part of the larger Towards a National Collection programme funded by the Arts and Humanities Research Council.
 My research on this project, entitled ‘Patterns of Patronage’ is based at the Decolonising Arts Institute at UAL, the University of the Arts London.